 Herefordshire (produces over half of England’s cider!)

 Herefordshire is a lovely county, quiet and quite small, next to the Welsh border.
-Even the main city of Hereford is more like a leafy town.
 Thanks to enormous amount of fruit orchards in these parts, apple and pear ciders are abundant.
-Cider is to Hereford, what wine is to Bordeaux.
-Pickers go out early morning to harvest baskets of fruits, before being pressed and fermented into cider.

 There are even towns that celebrate apples, with orchard walks, barn dances and sampling of cloudy juice.
 Cider is sold alongside chutney, jam and fresh bread in markets.
 And there are even cider competitions, with entertainment from local Morris dancers.

-The Pretty City of Hereford
+The pretty city of Hereford

 Sitting on the River Wye, the city of Hereford feels more like a quiet town, than a city.
 Surrounded by lush countryside, people here still nod hello, and sup cider in local pubs, made with apples from local orchards.